Help

 Pick widgets that change behavior, not widgets that look interesting.

-If your issue is under eating on high activity days, use energy and macro widgets.
-If your issue is diet quality drift, use micronutrient targets and water.
+If your issue is under eating on high activity days, use calories and macro widgets.
+If your issue is diet quality drift, use Health Grade and water.
+If you want a quick read on weekly compliance, use Plan Progress.

 Widget limits by plan